wizardwatch/willow/README.md

 ## Other

-I use Home-manager and am slowly migrating my configs there.
-I do maintain the configs software that I no longer use, so if you try anything and find it does not work, please open an issue and I will fix it.
+I use Home-manager and I'm slowly migrating my configs there.
+I still maintain software that I don't use, so let me know if anything is broken by [creating an issue.](https://github.com/wizardwatch/flake/issues/new/choose)